davidly/ntvdm/README.md

     usage: ntvdm [arguments] <DOS executable> [arg1] [arg2]
       notes:
-                -c     don't auto-detect cursor positioning and set the console to 80x25 -i     trace instructions as they are executed (this is verbose!)
+                -c     don't auto-detect apps that want 80x25 then set window to that size -C     always set window to 80x25
+                -i     trace instructions as they are executed (this is verbose!)
                 -p     show performance information
                 -s:X   speed in Hz.
 Default is 0, which is as fast as possible.